 Anyone who has tried to do selfies with their phone, knows that the camera angle can change everything.
 The same applies to videos.
 Typically, you will want the camera to be at eye level or just a bit higher.
 This will put the focus on you and your beautiful face!

 Fill the frame!
 Unless you really want a lot of the background in the frame (like if you’re recording at a beautiful location), try to fill the frame with the main subject: you and your ukulele!
 Just like with your song arrangements, be as deliberate as possible.
 If something is in the frame or background, make sure it’s there on purpose.

 If you have darker hair, like me, a light or white background will help make you pop out of the background!

 CAMERA & MICROPHONE

 Although the camera and microphone in most smartphones and tablets can capture a great performance, you will find more options and functionality by upgrading to a webcam and USB microphone.
 Most webcams have a nice wide-angle lens attached, which will give you a better starting point than the restrictive lenses found on many smartphones.
 You’ll have better footage to manipulate if you want to explore different editing software in the future.
 With the dedicated microphone you’ll also have a much better tone for your singing and/or playing.
-For Skype lessons, in particular, this can make an enormous difference.
+For Zoom lessons, in particular, this can make an enormous difference.